GalvanizeDataScience/self-study-resources/DSI_study_resources.md

 ## Machine Learning

 In addition to the probability and statistics content on the Stats/ML interview, key machine learning concepts will be discussed.
-A very good overview of ML is available through the [Introduction to Machine Learning course](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/) (http://bit.ly/2bp2YJX) videos (and the associated pdf textbook).
+A good overview of ML is available through the [Introduction to Machine Learning course](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/) (http://bit.ly/2bp2YJX) videos (and the associated pdf textbook).

 If you familiarize yourself with the content of that course you will come into Galvanize ready to maximize your learning experience.